Anchored Relational (formerly AIR Network) Theory:

 Phyllis C. Solon, PsyD, LP © 2021

-**Thanks to Chuck Benincasa, PsyD, LP and Quincy Guinadi, MA for their invaluable input
+**Thanks to Chuck Benincasa, PsyD, LP and Quincy Guinadi, PsyD for their invaluable input

 The “treatment” as it were, then is to walk with people in understanding themselves and the systems that rob us/them of our humanity.
 The focus is on seeing whole people - in all of their identities, selves, cultures, values, wants, needs, ideals, and visions - at the centers of their stories and lives apart from the paradigm of dominance and submission, which is the colonizer paradigm, present in every area of life.
 The colonizer paradigm is one of total dominance and ownership and we will never be free unless we can continue to step outside of that paradigm in both large and minuscule ways.
 The will and the choice to step outside of that paradigm of dominance and submission into paradigms of integrity and freedom belongs to and is defined by individuals and communities.
 There are many different models of freedom with specific cultural aspects and different ones will fit for different people, families, communities.